Chapter 4:

 “And the temples?”

 “Not all of them are connected, no. I only reside in the main temple because of my placement as a scribe to all things past and present.
-Many of the statues were torn down when we became useless to the humans.
-Others were altered with the mouth coverings, signalling our silence,” he told her.
+Many of the statues were torn down when we became useless to humans, a consequence of the Silence that befell our land.
+This Silence caused a great schism between us and the humans.
+It was a turning point when humans lost faith in the gods.
+Our voices became echoes of a forgotten past, and in their disillusionment, humans decided they no longer needed us.
+Others were altered with the mouth coverings, signaling our silence.”

 As they progressed further down the desolate road, the air grew heavier and stagnant, and even Shosei’s chattering grew sparse.
 Finally, they reached a shrine that was once ornate and magnificent.
 It loomed above them like a mountain but it was now crumbling down.
 The red tori gate looked ready to collapse at any time.
 The gate, flanked by stone guardian statues with shattered swords, led to a large door and into a dark main hall with an oppressive atmosphere.
 She gently touched the cold, cracked walls of the main room, her eyes falling on a figure that knelt motionless on a dais.

 Shion stared in awe at the god.
-His long hair, his blood red haori that had gold streams embroidered across the sleeves and the way he wore it with one arm out to reveal a dark gray, sleeveless top beneath.
+His long hair, his blood-red haori with gold streams embroidered across the sleeves, and the way he wore it, with one arm out to reveal a dark gray, sleeveless top beneath.
 “Is he…alive?”
 She signed at last.

-With sorrowful eyes, her fingertips slowly grazed the faded gold seal carved at the base of the dais.
-Like pouring cold liquid into a hot glass, it shattered instantly, causing her to jump.
+With sorrowful eyes, her fingertips hesitated over the faded gold seal carved at the base of the dais.
+She knew that the path ahead required action, a decision driven by more than just chance.
+As her fingers brushed lightly against the seal, she thought of the stories she had heard from Shosei and from her grandmother.
+She recalled the silent prayers she had expressed in her own quiet way.
+A resolve, tentative yet concrete, guided her hand.
+With a soft yet deliberate press, it shattered instantly, causing her to jump back.
 The ground began to tremble as dust and debris fell from the ceiling of the shrine.
-Slowly, a deeply thunderous vibration filled the room and the figure began to stir, rising slowly.
+Slowly, a deeply thunderous vibration filled the room, and the figure began to stir, rising slowly.

 As he fully opened his eyes, his crimson gaze remained locked onto her with sharp, merciless scrutiny.
-Shion pulled her arms around her body in a protective way.
+Shion pulled her arms around her body protectively.

 Shosei bowed his head quickly to the higher-ranking god, hand trembling softly around his quill as he began to speak hurriedly, “Yahata, please forgive the intrusion.
 This girl is—”

-Steel sang and Yahata’s blade, now freed from the stone, cut sharply through the air, striking into the floor between the girl’s feet.
-Her entire body jolted and her mind was screaming at her to run but her feet remained firmly planted in place.
+Steel sang, and Yahata’s blade, now freed from the stone, cut sharply through the air, striking into the floor between the girl’s feet.
+Her entire body jolted, and her mind screamed at her to run, but her feet remained firmly planted in place.

 He drew the short sword at his hip next and lifted it, angling the blade forward and pointing it directly at her throat.